 CALL hg_create_classifier (warehouse_name, query_queue_name, classifier_name, priority);

 warehouse_name: Optional.
 The name of the compute group.
-If you do not specify this parameter, the compute group of the current connection is used by default.
+If you do not specify this parameter, the current compute group is used.

 query_queue_name: Required.
-The name of the query queue for which you want to create a classifier.
+The name of the query queue to which the classifier belongs.

 priority: Optional.
-The matching priority of the classifier.
+The matching priority.
 A larger value indicates a higher priority.
 The default value is 50.
 The value must be in the range of [1, 100].
-If you do not specify this parameter when you create the classifier, you can configure it later.
+If you do not specify this parameter when you create a classifier, you can configure it later.
 For more information, see Configure classifier properties.

-If multiple classifiers have the same priority, they are matched based on the lexicographic order of their query queue and classifier names.
-The classifier with the name that comes first in lexicographic order is matched first.
-For example, queue_a(classifier_1) has a higher priority than queue_b(classifier_1).
+If multiple classifiers have the same priority, they are matched based on the lexicographical order of the query queue names and classifier names.
+For example, a query is matched to queue_a(classifier_1) before it is matched to queue_b(classifier_1).

 Examples

--- In the insert_queue query queue of the init_warehouse compute group, create a classifier named classifier_insert with a matching priority of 20.
+-- In the init_warehouse compute group's insert_queue, create a classifier named classifier_insert with priority 20.
 CALL hg_create_classifier ('init_warehouse', 'insert_queue', 'classifier_insert', 20);

 Configure classifier matching rules